thomasstep/thomasstep.github.io/_drafts/ops-for-devs-intro.md

 Not only have I learned loads about cloud operations, I also learned how I should write code that is better suited for cloud applications.
 DevOps seems to be the latest fad and I have a feeling that not everyone who calls themselves a "DevOps engineer" truly understands both sides of the coin.
 I understand and appreciate the push to bring development and operations closer together, but it is extremely difficult for one person to claim expert status for both roles.
-I have competency as a software engineer and as a cloud engineer (or whatever flavor of that word is popular now), but I know I would have a long road ahead of me if I truly wanted to be an expert at both disciplines.
+I have competency as a software engineer and as a cloud engineer (or whatever flavor of that word is popular now), but I know have a long road ahead of me before I will become an expert at both disciplines.

 The reason I am writing this is because I believe more developers should at least look into learning the operations side of things.
 As I said previously, I don't believe that everyone who says they are a "DevOps engineer" uses that title correctly, but I think that it is a good trend and push in the right direction.
-The way I see it, if a developer can learn the operations side of applications, that developer can write code and create infrastructure that work together instead of shoving the responsibility onto an operations team to make the infrastructure fit the application code.
+The way I see it, if a developer can learn the operations side of applications, that developer can write code and create infrastructure that work together instead of shoving the responsibility onto an operations team to make the infrastructure fit the application code or vice versa.
 I am a software engineer and I like writing code, but I also understand that my code may or may not work as intended once it is deployed somewhere other than my local machine (that is if I'm not using containers).
 Understanding where and how that code operates once it is deployed makes for a better application.
 Isn't that what we all want?